aveshag/CS-771A-Introduction-to-Machine-Learning/README.md

 # CS-771A
 CS 771A: Introduction to Machine Learning

 CS771 is the course offered by Professor Purushottam Kar in 2019-20 odd semester.
-This repo contains assignment done during course.
+This repository contains assignment done during course.
 <br/><br/>
 Assignment1: Based on optimization techniques
 <br/><br/>